-CO No. Course Objectives
+CO No. The learners will be able to

 CO-1 Discuss the good laboratory practices and quality standards.

 CO-2 Apply the quality control methodology

 CO-3 Test the quality of equipment, chemicals, glass wares and

-laboratory environment.
+CO-3 laboratory environment.

 CO-4 Construct the Quality assurance.

 CO-5 Rate the Ethics of waste Products.